codacy/codacy-rubocop/docs/description/Style_MethodCallWithArgsParentheses.md

-This cop enforces the presence (default) or absence of parentheses in method calls containing parameters.
+Enforces the presence (default) or absence of parentheses in method calls containing parameters.

-In the default style (require_parentheses), macro methods are ignored.
+In the default style (require_parentheses), macro methods are allowed.
-Additional methods can be added to the `IgnoredMethods` or `IgnoredPatterns` list.
+Additional methods can be added to the `AllowedMethods` or `AllowedPatterns` list.
 These options are valid only in the default style.
 Macros can be included by either setting `IgnoreMacros` to false or adding specific macros to the `IncludedMacros` list.

 Precedence of options is all follows:

-1. `IgnoredMethods`
+1. `AllowedMethods`
-2. `IgnoredPatterns`
+2. `AllowedPatterns`
 3. `IncludedMacros`

 eg. If a method is listed in both
-`IncludedMacros` and `IgnoredMethods`, then the latter takes precedence (that is, the method is ignored).
+`IncludedMacros` and `AllowedMethods`, then the latter takes precedence (that is, the method is allowed).

 In the alternative style (omit_parentheses), there are three additional options.